 - Inspect the filter.
 Insufficient airflow through a dirty filter could be the issue.
 Check and change the filter once a month or as soon as you notice dust accumulation.

 - Refrigerant leak: AC units continuously use refrigerant, so it shouldn’t get used up.
 Low refrigerant signals a leak somewhere.
-Only a technician can pinpoint the leak, repair it, and recharge the air conditioning to the appropriate level.
+Only a technician can pinpoint the leak, mend it, and recharge the air conditioning to the appropriate level.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.